Understanding the Georgian Business Visa Landscape

 1. Passport Requirements

-- Original passport with minimum 6 months validity
+- Original passport with minimum 3 months validity beyond your departure date from Georgia

 - At least two blank pages for visa stamps